 Colorado schools and districts can improve student learning and system effectiveness by engaging in a cycle of continuous improvement to manage their performance.
 To support this purpose, the Education Accountability Act of 2009 requires each Colorado district and school to create an annual improvement plan.
 The Colorado Department of Education has developed a unified improvement planning template and processes to support schools and districts in their performance management efforts.
 The UIP template has been designed to meet state, federal, and program accountability requirements.

-- Announcing the launch of the 2015 TELL Colorado Survey, from February 11 – March 9, 2015.
+- Announcing the launch of the 2015 TELL Colorado Survey, from February 11 – March 16, 2015 (deadline extended by a week).
 All school-based, licensed educators may participate in this anonymous, online survey to assess teaching and learning conditions at their schools.
 The state’s education leaders want to ensure that every Colorado educator has the supportive environment necessary to help students achieve at the highest levels!
 Find out more by visiting www.tellcolorado.org.

 - 2014-15 UIP Templates and Addenda Forms are posted on the Templates page.